LoginRadius/engineering-portal/content/blog/Full_data_science_pipeline_implementation/index.md

 predictions = classifier.predict(x_test)
 ```

-Next I tried using ClassifierChain
+Next, I tried using ClassifierChain.

 ### What is ClassifierChain?
-This is almost similar to BinaryRelevance , here the first classifier is trained just on the input data and then each next classifier is trained on the input space and all the previous classifiers in the chain.
+It is almost similar to BinaryRelevance, here the first classifier is trained just on the input data, and then each next classifier is trained on the input space and all the previous classifiers in the chain.

 ```python
 from skmultilearn.problem_transform import ClassifierChain